kayeekayee/global-workflow/cloud/HERA.md

     export FHOUT_GFS=3

-Comment out or set to .false. the inline postprocessing option
+Comment out or set to .false. the inline postprocessing option.
+This is needed because the Linux binaries for FV3 ( and on Orion too I believe) are built without inline post-processing.
+The same post-processing code is available in global-workflow so nothing missed.

     export WRITE_DOPOST=".false."